 Melanie uses Floify’s custom fields and layouts to dissect and get the pulse of her loan pipeline.
-By first tagging the flow with a ‘Current Status’, she’s able to sort her pipeline and discover where all of her prospects or borrowers are in the loan process, all at a quick glance.
+By first tagging the flow with a ‘Current Status’, she can sort her pipeline, discovering where her prospects or borrowers are in the loan process.
+Even better, she can do this all at a quick glance.

-This makes it easy for Melanie and her team to prioritize where their efforts for the day need to be focused (or in some cases not focused) in order to continue moving loans through the pipeline.
+This makes it easy for Melanie to prioritize where they need to focus their efforts for the day.
+Then, she and her team are able to continue moving loans through the pipeline.

 The most important part of this pipeline sort is the Current Status field that Melanie has created.
 This picklist field has a few different options that effectively mirror that stages of her pipeline: